formstjs/formst/README.md

 ### 1) Introduction

-**Formst** is a JS library for quickly building high-performance forms in React.
+**Formst** is a model-driven library for quickly building high-performance forms in React.
 Unlike most form libraries that are UI-First, Formst is **Data-First**.

 ### 2) Motivation: